pwfulghum/KickrBikeGearsS4ZMod/README.md

 ["self", { "gears" : {"chainring": "<frontgear>", "cassette": "<reargear>" }}]
 ```

-NOTE: If you are using https://github.com/gazhay/kickrbike_display (or similar) running on an ESP32 dongle to get your gear data
-into sauce, you will have to change either the sketch or contents/add_a_data_field.js to match.
+NOTE: If you are using https://github.com/gazhay/kickrbike_display (or similar) running on an ESP32 dongle as mentioned on [zwift forums](https://forums.zwift.com/t/wahoo-kickr-bike-external-gear-display/597907) to get your gear data into sauce, you will have to change either the sketch or contents/add_a_data_field.js to match.

 ## Basics